 Fig and Gorgonzola Tart

 It’s a short season, so if you are lucky enough to have a fig tree or a friend with a fig tree, add them to everything you can.
 Due to the scorching weather, they are tiny but still so tasty this year.
 Make dainty cheese toasties as antipasti, roast and toss with prosciutto and mozzarella, add to cakes, pickle them, add as a topping on focaccia with feta or bake in a tart.

-It is sumptuous but quite rich, so you only need a small slice, maybe with a big green salad and something like a balsamic dressing.
+It is sumptuous but quite rich, so you only need a small slice, maybe with a big green salad and balsamic dressing.

 Easy Spelt Pastry

-Don’t forget to bake it blind, if only for 10 minutes, so the base is crisp.
-The tart only needs about 20 minutes, and keep the pasty thin as it should not dominate the Fig and Gorgonzola Tart.
+Remember to bake it blind, if only for 10 minutes, so the base is crisp.
+The tart only needs about 20 minutes.
+Keep the pasty thin so it complements and doesn’t dominate the Fig and Gorgonzola filling.

+Fig and Gorgonzola Tart